Three students wearing safety glasses gather around a laptop in a lab, discussing their work.

 Additional pathways

-Manufacturing Systems, BAS
+Manufacturing systems, BAS

 The Bachelor of Applied Science program requires students to have completed an AAS degree in a related field from a regionally accredited institution.
 Through hands-on projects and industry-aligned coursework, the program explores manufacturing systems while building expertise in areas such as automation, robotics, digital design and fabrication, industrial data analytics, production management, quality assurance and smart manufacturing.